Aspirus Wausau Residency Curriculum

 • Residents are given CME/professional development funds each year.

-• Residents are given five days each for CME which may be used for approved conferences or to prepare for Step 3 and the Board Exam.
+• Residents are given five days each year for CME which may be used for approved conferences or to prepare for Step 3 and the Board Certifying Exam.

 • The Associate Program Director from the local Psychiatry Residency Program gives resiliency and burn out presentations throughout the year to help residents reflect on strategies for self-care.